Bearer/gon/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Features

-  * Code sign one or multiple files written in any language
+- Code sign one or multiple files written in any language
-  * Package signed files into a dmg or zip
+- Package signed files into a dmg or zip
-  * Notarize packages and wait for the notarization to complete
+- Notarize packages and wait for the notarization to complete
-  * Concurrent notarization for multiple output formats
+- Concurrent notarization for multiple output formats
-  * Stapling notarization tickets to supported formats (dmg) so that Gatekeeper validation works offline.
+- Stapling notarization tickets to supported formats (dmg) so that Gatekeeper validation works offline.

-See [roadmap](#roadmap) for features that we want to support but don't yet.

 ## Example